 Income poverty is not a barrier to doing well at school, having a healthy and vibrant life, developing skills and qualifications and having a fulfilling occupation.

-Service poverty is addressed by targeting resources where they may have the most useful impacts, and decisions about that are made in collaboration with service users.
+Service poverty is tackled through targeting resources where they have the most effect, with decisions about that made in conjunction with service users.